Hackagroup/Gasper/README.md

 Microsoft Azure was used for deploying this website!

-All the code was written with the best Code Editor in the globe...
+All the code was written with the best Code Editor in the World...
 VSCode! :)

 # Usage